apache/hive/README.md

 extended with user code via user defined functions (UDFs), user defined aggregates (UDAFs), and user defined table functions (UDTFs).

-Hive users have a choice of 2 runtimes when executing SQL queries.
-Users can choose between Apache Hadoop MapReduce or Apache Tez frameworks as their execution backend.
+Hive users can choose between Apache Hadoop MapReduce or Apache Tez frameworks as their execution backend.
 MapReduce is a mature framework that is proven at large scales.
 However, MapReduce is a purely batch framework, and queries using it may experience